Risk Management

 Evaluate the Potential Impact and Likelihood of Occurrence of Each Identified Risk

-Information Security (Basic Policy)
+Information Security Policy (Basic Policy)

 Shimizu strives to satisfy its clients through quality construction and relevant services and aims to contribute to the sustainable development of the 21st century society.
 To fulfill these goals, Shimizu recognizes the importance of utilizing information as efficiently and effectively as possible in order to leverage the company’s full range of available resources.
 In its use of such information, Shimizu, including its Group companies, are committed to maintaining an appropriate standard for information security.